Reddiepoint/MultiUp-Direct-Documentation/MultiUp-Direct/topics/Introduction.md

 # Introduction

-This wiki provides comprehensive help for using [MultiUp Direct](https://github.com/Reddiepoint/MultiUp-Direct).
+This documentation provides comprehensive help for using [MultiUp Direct](https://github.com/Reddiepoint/MultiUp-Direct).

 ## What is MultiUp Direct?